 You’re probably hearing the term “cyber resilience” more and more lately.
 But what is cyber resilience?
 At a literal level, the National Institute of Standards and Technology says it’s the “capability to anticipate, withstand, recover from, and adapt to adverse conditions, stresses, attacks, or compromises that use or are enabled by cyber resources.”

 In practical terms, cyber resilience is a data-centric approach to enterprise data protection and security, keeping your data available and recoverable while detecting and thwarting threats before they can do harm.
-That means your data has the strength to fight off even the worst ransomware infections—without being down for the count while your IT recovers from the attack.
+That means your organization has the strength to fight off even the worst ransomware infections—without being down for the count while your IT recovers from the attack.

 630 employees.
 Four shifts of production per day.
 More than 50 billion pharmaceutical containers per year.
 That’s a lot of sensitive data.